 If you want advice and guidance about your studies, there are a number of places you can go to.
-Info on IAD study skills consultations and links to online booking.
+Information on IAD study skills consultations and links to online booking.

 Sources of advice in your school of study

-If you are concerned about a particular subject or piece of work associated with your programme, it might be best to ask the members of staff who teach on your programme, such as your tutors, lecturers and Programme Director.
+If you are concerned about a particular subject or piece of work associated with your programme, you should ask the members of staff who teach on your programme, such as your tutors, lecturers and Programme Director in the first instance.

 There may also be dedicated members of staff within your school who provide guidance about learning and studying.
 Some courses or schools have a student support team or office who can offer support for your studies.